NolimitDougie/Independent-Study/ML Documents/NeuralNetworks.md

 Gradient descent is the most common algorithm for model optimization for minimizing the error.
 In order to perform gradient descent, you have to iterate over the training dataset while re-adjusting the model.

 `Mini-batch` gradient descent is a variation of the gradient descent algorithm that splits the training dataset into small batches that are used to calculate model error and update model coefficients

+### Stochastic Gradient Descent

+Stochastic Gradient Descent, instead of taking the whole dataset for each iteration, we randomly select batches of data.
+So your testing a few sample batches from the dataset

+First select the initial parameters `w` and the learning rate `n`.
+Then shuffle the data at each iteration to get the minimum

+SDG uses higher number of iterations to reach the local minima thus increasing the overall computation time.